foundryvtt/dnd5e/wiki/Hooks.md

 ### `dnd5e.postRollConfiguration`

 A hook event that fires after roll configuration is complete, but before the roll is evaluated.
-Multiple hooks may be called depending on the rolling method (e.g. `postSkillCheckRollConfiguration`, `postAbilityTestRollConfiguration`, and `postRollConfiguration` for skill checks).
+Multiple hooks may be called depending on the rolling method (e.g. `dnd5e.postSkillCheckRollConfiguration`, `dnd5e.postAbilityTestRollConfiguration`, and `dnd5e.postRollConfiguration` for skill checks).
 Exact contents of the configuration object will also change based on the roll type, but the same objects will always be present.
 Returning `false` will prevent the normal rolling process.

 | Name    | Type                           | Description                                         |
 | ------- | ------------------------------ | --------------------------------------------------- |